Loose ear decompositions and their applications to right-angled Artin groups: Introduction

-This solves two questions in~\cite{kob21}.
-Whether one can characterise graph subdivisions in terms of RAAGs was asked on page~40.
-Question~5.2 asked to characterise planar graphs in terms of RAAGs.
-Moreover, minors are an important object in graph theory.
+Moving forward, minors are an important object in graph theory.
 Namely, a class of graphs $\mathcal{P}$ is called minor-closed if any minor of a graph in $\mathcal{P}$ is again contained in $\mathcal{P}$.
-A graph $H$ is a forbidden minor for the class $\mathcal{P}$ if any graph in $\mathcal{P}$ does not contain $H$ as a minor.~\cite[p.~369]{die17} According to~\cite[p.~374]{die17}, ``theorems that characterize a property $\mathcal{P}$ by a set of forbidden minors are doubtless among the most attractive results in graph theory''.
-Hence, we can now reformulate such theorems in the language of RAAGs.
-Our characterisations pertain to the realm of T.\!
-Koberda's dictionary because they do not mention generators and relations explicitly.
-But they do not fit properly into the dictionary because they use generators and relations implicitly.
-Moreover, given a RAAG $A(\Gamma)$, it is unclear how one could implement our characterisations into an algorithm to determine whether $\Gamma$ possesses any of these graph theoretic properties.
-It would be desirable if someone could find characterisations of these properties by different means, in particular that fitted properly into T.\!
-Koberda's dictionary or allowed an algorithmic implementation. \\
+A graph $H$ is a forbidden minor for $\mathcal{P}$ if any graph in $\mathcal{P}$ does not contain $H$ as a minor~\cite[p.~369]{die17}.
+According to~\cite[p.~374]{die17}, ``theorems that characterize a property $\mathcal{P}$ by a set of forbidden minors are doubtless among the most attractive results in graph theory''.
+By pearl chains, certain relevant operations on graphs correspond to homomorphisms between RAAGs.
+We call a homomorphism associated with deleting a vertex a pearl deletion, one associated with deleting an edge an abelianizing homomorphism and one associated with identifying two vertices an identification homomorphism.